arcusmaximus/SottrModTools/Documentation.md

 SOTTR skeletons contain quite a few bones that aren't used for deforming the model.
 To reduce clutter, the addon hides these bones by either moving them to the second bone layer (Blender 3.6) or into a hidden bone collection (Blender 4.0).

+Many of the remaining bones are not animated directly, but are so-called twist bones that have their position and rotation calculated based on other bones.
+They are displayed in green in Pose Mode, and can be hidden in Blender 4.0 by toggling the "Twist bones" bone collection.
+While the twisting information is not applied as Blender bone constraints or drivers, it's still stored in the Blender file, and will be written out again when exporting the skeleton (meaning that, if you mod a skeleton, the twisting information won't be lost).

-When working on outfits, you'll notice something else, too: each outfit is split into multiple pieces — head, hair, torso, and legs — where each piece has its own .drm file, its own model, and its own skeleton.
-But the same spine bone gets a different ID in the torso skeleton than it does in the legs skeleton, and a different ID than the same spine bone in the torso of another outfit.
-What's more, the torso and legs of the same outfit can contain bones that have the same ID despite being different.
+Skeletons in SOTTR have a few properties that make them annoying to work with.
+First of all, the bones don't have names like in some other engines, but only IDs.
+What's more, each outfit is split into multiple pieces — head, hair, torso, and legs — where each piece has its own .drm file, its own model, and its own partial skeleton.
+This applies to all outfits, even the ones where you can't mix and match top and bottom ingame.
+And it doesn't stop there: the same bone can have a different ID in every single skeleton, even in skeletons of the same outfit.
+Needless to say, this complicates rigging.

-The addon comes with a builtin solution for this problem: when you import multiple pieces of an outfit into the same Blender scene, it'll automatically merge their skeletons into a new skeleton that doesn't have these ID conflicts, and is compatible across outfits.
+The addon comes with a builtin solution for this last problem: when you import multiple pieces of an outfit into the same Blender scene, it'll automatically merge their skeletons into a new skeleton where each bone has only one ID, which is the same across outfits.

 The way it works is as follows:

-- When you import the first model, you'll notice that each bone in the armature has two IDs in its name.
+- When you import the first model, you'll notice that each bone in the armature has two IDs in its name (like `bone_123_456`).
 The first is the *global ID*, which is referenced by animations and is the same for this bone across all pieces of all outfits.
-The second is the *local ID*, which is referenced by the weights of the model but is different in every outfit piece.
+The second is the *local ID*, which is referenced by the vertex weights of the model but is different in every outfit piece.

-- When you import a second model with the "Merge with existing armature(s)" option enabled, the addon will create a new armature containing the bones of both the first and second skeleton (duplicates removed), and all the bones renamed to use *just* the global ID.
-It also parents the meshes of both the first and second model to this new armature and renames their vertex groups to match.
+- When you import a second model with the "Merge with existing armature(s)" option enabled, the addon will create a new armature containing the bones of both the first and second skeleton (duplicates removed), and all the bones renamed to use *just* the global ID (`bone_123`).
+  It also parents the meshes of both the first and second model to this new armature and renames their vertex groups to match the new bone names.

-  The original armatures are moved to a hidden collection named "Split meshes for export" and should not be deleted.
+  The original, partial armatures are moved to a hidden collection named "Split meshes for export" and should not be deleted.

 - If needed, import the third and fourth pieces of the outfit as well.
 (Note that exporting heads with blend shapes is slow, so it's generally recommended to import those without merging so you can